Samsung/TizenFX/src/Tizen.Location.Geofence/doc/api/Tizen.Location.Geofence.md

 ---
 ## Overview

-[!NOTE]
+> [!NOTE]
-All geofence APIs have been deprecated since Tizen 8.0 and will be removed after two releases without any alternatives.
+> All Geofence APIs have been deprecated since Tizen 8.0 (API Level 11) which means they are planned to be removed after two releases.

 This API provides functions to set the gofence with a geopoint, MAC address of Wi-Fi, and Bluetooth address.
 Also, notifications on events like changing in service status are provided.